-This article on 5 ways to spot a fad diet will help you to avoid diets that promise quick and easy long-term weight loss and fail to deliver.
+This article on 5 ways to spot a fad diet will help you avoid diets that promise quick and easy long-term weight loss and fail to deliver.

-Fad diets tap into our desire to lose weight quickly.
 Sure, you may shed some pounds on such a diet, but the weight loss will be temporary.

 If you’re like most people, you will then undertake the diet again.
 The result will be the same, with your weight yoyoing up and down.
 Over time, this will be detrimental to your health.

-Keep reading to learn of 5 ways to spot a fad diet, and why you should avoid this type of weight loss plan.
+Keep reading to learn of 5 ways to spot a fad diet and why you should avoid this type of weight loss plan.

 Table of Contents